pubnub/pubnub-mcp-server/resources/sdk_docs/c-sharp_publish-and-subscribe.md

 ## Fire[​](#fire)

-`fire()` sends a message to Functions event handlers and Illuminate.
-Not delivered to subscribers and not stored in history.
+Send a message to Functions handlers and Illuminate.
+Not replicated to subscribers; not stored in history.

 ### Method(s)[​](#methods-1)